ManasVerma007/B_Cancer_streamlit/readme.md

 ## Features

-- **AI-Powered Predictions**: Uses a Random Forest Classifier trained on the Wisconsin Breast Cancer Dataset to detect malignant vs benign tumors with ~96% accuracy
+- **AI-Powered Predictions**: Uses a Logistic Regression trained on the Wisconsin Breast Cancer Dataset to detect malignant vs benign tumors with ~96% accuracy
 - **Interactive UI**: User-friendly interface built with Streamlit for inputting tumor measurements
 - **Visual Results**: Clear presentation of prediction results with probability indicators
 - **Downloadable Reports**: Generate and download detailed PDF reports of predictions